wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 The idea is to show that you can integrate the Flow with Webex Teams and this can be used as the notifications for supervisors based on the specific criteria.
 This section has the bonus category where we can check how you understand this topic.
 Here we give you the task without a step-by-step explanation the result will be the message from the Webex bot in our Cisco Live space.

-**Use case:** As a supervisor, I want to get the notifications in the Webex Teams if there are more then 3 email in queue (PIQ).
+**Use case:** As a supervisor, I want to get the notifications in the Webex Teams if there are more then 3 email in queue (PIQ > 3).

-1) The Webex API token is generated for you
+1) The Webex API token is generated for you.

 <img align="middle" src="images/Lab7_webex1.png" width="1000" />
 <br/>
 <br/>

-2) Here is the example of the Postman request
+2) Here is the example of the Postman request.

 <img align="middle" src="images/Lab7_webex2.png" width="1000" />
 <br/>